Paroxysmisch/genome-assembly/dissertation/main.typ

 #title[Declaration]

+#if not anonymize [
   I, Yash Shah of Gonville & Caius College, being a candidate for Part III of the Computer Science Tripos, hereby declare that this report and the work described in it are my own work, unaided except as may be specified below, and that the report does not contain material that has already been used to any substantial extent for a comparable purpose.
 In preparation of this report, I adhered to the Department of Computer Science and Technology AI Policy.
 I am content for my report to be made available to the students and staff of the University.

   Signed: Yash Shah

   Date: 6 June 2025
+] else [
+  I, 2496V, being a candidate for Part III of the Computer Science Tripos, hereby declare that this report and the work described in it are my own work, unaided except as may be specified below, and that the report does not contain material that has already been used to any substantial extent for a comparable purpose.
+In preparation of this report, I adhered to the Department of Computer Science and Technology AI Policy.
+I am content for my report to be made available to the students and staff of the University.

+  Date: 6 June 2025
+]

 #show: make-glossary
 #import "glossary.typ": entry-list